Echo State Condition at the Critical Point: Sufficient condition for a critical ESN

 Merging eq. \ref{jaeger1} and eq. \ref{jaeger2} results in the inequality

-First, assuming $S<1$ and since we know $\phi_k\leq1$, we get an exponential decay
+First, assuming $s_{\max}<1$ and since we know $\phi_k\leq1$, we get an exponential decay

-This case is handled by J\"ager's initial proof.
+This case is handled by Jaeger's initial proof.
 With regard to an upper limit of the contraction speed (cf. eq. \ref{metric}), one can find

-If the largest singular value $S>1$, then for some type of connectivities (normal matrices, see \cite{neco2015}) the largest absolute eigenvalue is also larger than $1$ due to the spectral theorem.
-In this case, the echo state condition is not always fulfilled, which has been shown also by J\"ager.
+If the largest singular value $s_{\max}>1$, then for some type of connectivities (i.e. normal matrices) the largest absolute eigenvalue is also larger than $1$ due to the spectral theorem.
+In this case, the echo state condition is not always fulfilled, which has been shown also by Jaeger.

-What remains is to check the critical case $S=1$.
+What remains is to check the critical case $s_{\max}=1$.
 Here again one can discuss two different situations (rather two separate phases of the convergence process) separately:

 If $d^2 ( {\bf y}_{lin,t}, {\bf x}_{lin,t}) > \gamma$, we can write the update inequality of eq. \ref{update_inequality} as:

 Thus, for all $\epsilon^2 \ge \gamma$, the slowest decay process can be covered by